AvaniNGoswami/Police-Surveillance/README.md

 Short demonstration of the system performing:

-detect → event creation → alert → summary generation
+detect → event creation → alert → hourly summary generation

 Problem Statement

 Urban monitoring requires automated detection of situational risks such as: